Anti-diuretic hormone

 What happens if I have too much anti-diuretic hormone?

 High levels of anti-diuretic hormone cause the kidneys to retain water in the body.
-There is a condition called Syndrome of Inappropriate Anti-Diuretic Hormone secretion (SIADH; a type of hyponatraemia) where excess anti-diuretic hormone is released when it is not needed (see the article on hyponatraemia for more information).
-With this condition, excessive water retention dilutes the blood, giving a characteristically low salt concentration.
-Excessive levels of anti-diuretic hormone might be caused by drug side-effects and diseases of the lungs, chest wall, hypothalamus or pituitary.
+Syndrome of Inappropriate Anti-Diuretic Hormone secretion (SIADH) is a condition where excess anti-diuretic hormone is released when it is not needed.
+In this condition, excessive water retention dilutes the blood, giving a characteristically low salt concentration, a condition known as hyponatraemia.
+Excessive levels of anti-diuretic hormone might also be caused by side-effects of drugs and diseases of the lungs, chest wall, hypothalamus or pituitary.
 Some tumours (particularly lung cancer), can produce anti-diuretic hormone.

-What happens if I have too little anti-diuretic hormone?
+What happens if I have too little anti-diuretic hormone or if my kidneys are insensitive to anti-diuretic hormone?

 Back to Top